BA in Applied Psychology

-This BA in Applied Psychology program will prepare you to assess, diagnose and address structural and cultural problems within an organization, and give you strategies, models and intervention techniques to solve them.
+The Individualized concentration is designed for BA in Applied Psychology students looking to combine courses from various disciplines for a broader approach to the degree.
+Students will be trained in how to properly asses, diagnose and address structural and cultural problems within an organization, in addition to learning models, strategies and intervention techniques to solve them.

-Graduates will be well positions for career advancement in human resources, organizational development, strategic planning and leadership.
+This degree is ideal for students seeking careers in human resources, organizational development, strategic planning and leadership.

 I. Applied Psychology Major Courses: 36 credit hours

 - CPST 360 Organizational Development and Change in Organizations